Cream Cheese Pound Cake is buttery, moist and delicious.

 Pairs well with fruit, ice cream and whipped cream.

-DISCLOSURE (SPONSORED): I used a complimentary box of Betty Crocker yellow cake mix provided by General Mills.
+DISCLOSURE (SPONSORED IN 2018): The first time I made this recipe back in 2018, I used a complimentary box of Betty Crocker yellow cake mix provided by General Mills.

-I was not paid money to endorse any product pictured on this page.
+I’ve never been paid to endorse their products, nor any product pictured on this page.

 All comments are my own.